videosdk-live/videosdk-docs/docs/tutorials/customized-layout.md

 :::note

-- During the Meeting init, you can't modify recorder `participantId`, because it will affect the Video SDK Composer to record / HLS / LiveStream of the meeting.
+- During the Meeting init, you can't modify recorder `participantId`, because it will affect the Video SDK Composer to record / HLS / Livestream of the meeting.

-- Do make sure these changes should be in the live environment, otherwise, Video SDK Composer will not able to record / HLS / LiveStream of the meeting.
+- Do make sure these changes should be in the live environment, otherwise, Video SDK Composer will not able to record / HLS / Livestream of the meeting.

 :::